nkusla/n-body-sim/.github/README.md

 - Semi-implicit Euler method
 - Verlet integration

-As for the body acceleration, two methods have been used:
+As for the calculation of body acceleration, two methods have been used:

 - Direct method
 - Barnes-Hut method